 Pillar #2: Performance

 The second pillar of software quality is performance.
-Its also the easiest to measure.
+It’s also the easiest to measure.
 Programming is a performance art.
-Its an art form, and like any form of art, it requires a high degree of talent and skill.
+It’s an art form, and like any form of art, it requires a high degree of talent and skill.

 Just as a great musician can perform for hours and hours without getting tired, a skilled programmer can write code for hours and hours without getting tired.
 The performance of your software is determined by the performance of its developers.